solo-io/solo-docs/gloo/docs/user_guides/gateway/external_services/ec2_upstream.md

 ## Sample upstream config

-The upstream config below creates an upstream that load balances to all EC2 instances that match the filter spec and are visible to a user with the credentials provided by the secret.
+The upstream config below creates an upstream that load balances to all EC2 instances that both match the filter spec and are visible to a user with the credentials provided by the secret.

 ```yaml
 apiVersion: gloo.solo.io/v1